Three children in orange swim hats are in a swimming pool

 Well… let’s just say I’m on it.

 Last year, I started work on a few different projects for children.
-One of many is my chapter book for 5-8 year olds, The Underwater Club, which will be self-published next year.
+One of those is a fiction chapter book for 5-8 year olds, The Underwater Club, which will be self-published next year.
 It follows two children with special needs who find a magical portal at the bottom of their swimming pool.
-Whilst their teacher is busy telling them off for not listening, they’re being transported to other bodies of water across the world, saving marine animals, overcoming personal challenges and having adventures.
+Whilst their teacher is busy telling them off for not listening, they’re being transported to other bodies of water across the world, saving marine animals, having adventures and overcoming personal challenges.

-Whilst I cook up various things in the background, I have compiled a list of some books for children that do feature water and/or swimming.
+Whilst I cook up various things in the background, I have compiled a list of some books for children that are set in the big blue, in case you are looking for something water-themed for your children.
 As a family we have loved some of these, with DK’s Underwater World book being one of my son’s favourites.

 Hopefully you will see my name in the Amazon search results soon.
 In the meantime – keep reading, keep learning, keep swimming.